Skip to main content

 Some buttons in Aria Allegro are conditionally disabled where they become enabled upon some condition.
 In other cases, the button may be added as a disabled button to be activated in a future release.

-• Minimize or Maximize Option
+• Minimize and Maximize

 • Refresh Button